jcosborn/qex/src/experimental/graph/DESIGN.md

 matexp default kind, order, and scale come from `newExpParam`, with a compile-time check that rejects a stale graph replica.

-The remaining non-grad-complete boundaries are the stout log-Jacobian, the fused stout step, the action layer past second order, and coefficient gradients of the optimized action ops.
-The plain `stoutUpdate` gradient kernels differentiate through a basic-op replica of the update (built over slot variables, with the exp tower fused), so its tower closes; `stoutLogDetJ` and the fused `stoutUpdateLogDetJ` pullback kernels still reject further differentiation.
+The remaining non-grad-complete boundaries are the stout log-Jacobian and the fused stout step (`stoutLogDetJ` and the `stoutUpdateLogDetJ` pullback kernels reject further differentiation), the optimized action ops past second order for families other than the plaquette (their Hessian kernel raises; the reference actions differentiate those families through basic ops), and coefficient gradients of the optimized action ops (the reference actions are the coefficient-differentiable spellings).
-The action layer past second order is plaquette-only: the `g`-slot third derivative of `gaugeActionDeriv2` goes through `gaugeActionDerivGraph`, whose embedded `coeffPlaq` rejects rectangle, parallelogram, and adjoint-plaquette coefficients at evaluation. `evalGaugeForceJacobian` in `action/domain.nim` still rejects adjoint-plaquette family Hessians.
-Coefficient gradients of the optimized action ops stay unsupported; `gaugeActionGraph` is the coefficient-differentiable spelling of the plaquette action.

 ## 13. `hmcgauge`